 Photo Credit: Yercaud-elango / Wikimedia Commons / CC BY-SA 4.0

 St. Augustinegrass is known for its green-blue hue and is a popular turfgrass choice for lawns across Florida.
-This warm-season grass has a fairly good tolerance to salt and most soil types.
+This warm-season grass has a fairly good tolerance for most soil types and salt (which makes it good for hurricane-resistant landscaping).

 Although St. Augustinegrass can handle varying soil conditions, it’s not a set-it-and-forget-it type of grass.
 For the first three months after establishment, it requires more attention.